spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.17.X

+- If you set spire-server.replicaCount > 1, update it to 1 before upgrading and after upgrade you can set it back to its previous value.
 - The SPIFFE OIDC Discovery Provider now has many new TLS options and defaults to using SPIRE to issue its certificate.
 - The `spiffe-oidc-discovery-provider.insecureScheme.enabled` flag was removed.
 If you previously set that flag, remove the setting from your values.yaml and see if the new default of using a SPIRE issued certificate is suitable for your deployment.
 If it isn't, please consider one of the other options under `spiffe-oidc-discovery-provider.tls`.
 If all other options are still unsuitable, you can still enable the previous mode by disabling TLS. (`spiffe-oidc-discovery-provider.spire.enabled=false`)